Activities of Karachi Port, Port Qasim

-—Nearly, 6416 containers comprising of 3148 containers import and 3268 containers export were handled on Thursday.
+Nearly, 3071 containers comprising of 1480 containers import and 1591 containers export were handled on Monday.

-Around 03 ships namely, Xin Yan Tian, Marlin Hestia and One Henry Hudson have sailed out from Karachi Port.
+Around 07 ships namely, Deneb Leader, Sea Harvest, X-Press Anglesey, STI Maestro Osaka, Jolly Palladio and Al Shaffian have sailed out from Karachi Port.

 PORT QASIM

-A total of 10 ships were engaged at PQA berths during the last 24 hours, out of them 04 ships, Seaspan Chiba, MSC Pina, Calypso Gas and IVS Bosch Hoek left the Port on Thursday morning, while 02 more ships, Irenes Ray and FSM are expected to sail on today in the afternoon.
+A total of 07 ships were engaged at PQA berths during the last 24 hours, out of them a containers ship ‘MeratusJayawijaya’ left the Port on Monday morning.

 Copyright Business Recorder, 2022